SevenShepherd/SevenShepherd.github.io/_posts/2024-04-27-new-hampshire-confession-1833.markdown

 <a name="the-way-of-salvation" href="#contents" style="font-weight:bold;font-size:1.6em;color:Black;">Article 4.</a><br><span style="font-style:italic;font-weight:bold;">Of the Way of Salvation</span>

-Of the Way of Salvation We believe that the salvation of sinners is wholly of grace<sup style="font-weight:bold;">19</sup>, through the mediatorial offices of the Son of God<sup style="font-weight:bold;">20</sup>; who by the appointment of the Father, freely took upon him our nature, yet without sin<sup style="font-weight:bold;">21</sup>; honored the divine law by his personal obedience<sup style="font-weight:bold;">22</sup>, and by his death made a full atonement for our sins<sup style="font-weight:bold;">23</sup>; that having risen from the death, he is now enthroned in heaven<sup style="font-weight:bold;">24</sup>; and uniting in his wonderful person the tenderest sympathies with divine perfections, he is every way qualified to be a suitable, a compassionate, and an all- sufficient Saviour<sup style="font-weight:bold;">25</sup>.
+Of the Way of Salvation We believe that the salvation of sinners is wholly of grace,<sup style="font-weight:bold;">19</sup> through the mediatorial offices of the Son of God;<sup style="font-weight:bold;">20</sup> who by the appointment of the Father, freely took upon him our nature, yet without sin;<sup style="font-weight:bold;">21</sup> honored the divine law by his personal obedience,<sup style="font-weight:bold;">22</sup> and by his death made a full atonement for our sins;<sup style="font-weight:bold;">23</sup> that having risen from the death, he is now enthroned in heaven;<sup style="font-weight:bold;">24</sup> and uniting in his wonderful person the tenderest sympathies with divine perfections, he is every way qualified to be a suitable, a compassionate, and an all- sufficient Saviour.<sup style="font-weight:bold;">25</sup>

 <ol start="19">
     <li id="19">Eph.
 2:5; Matt.
 18:11; 1 John 4:10; 1 Cor.
 3:5-7; Acts 15:11</li>